 A: This course is geared towards beginner & intermediate kayakers who have some experience.
-Beginners need to have taken a 2 day beginner course with Wet Planet, or the equivalent elsewhere.
-Please contact Wet Planet Whitewater if you have questions about your skill level (877-390-9445).
+Beginners need to have taken a 2 day beginner course or the equivalent.
+Please contact Will Howerton of the Central Oregon Whitewater Academy if you have questions about your skill level.
+541-728-4101

 Q: Do you provide equipment?

-A: Yes, Wet Planet Whitewater provides all necessary kayak equipment to get you safely down the river.
-Winding Waters River Expeditions (WWRE) provides all camping equipment (except sleeping bags – rental available).
+A: Yes, Central Oregon Whitewater Academy can provide all necessary kayak equipment to get you safely down the river.
+Winding Waters River Expeditions (WWRE) provides all camping equipment including tent, pad and sleeping bag if needed.
 More information about WWRE’s equipment is below.
-Please contact Wet Planet Whitewater if you have questions about kayaks, etc. (877-390-9445).
+Please contact Will Howerton Kayak if you have questions about kayaks, etc. 541-728-4101

 Q: What is the level of difficulty of this river?